-iPhone and iPod touch: Tips for using Voice Control
+Tips for using Voice Control with iPhone and iPod touch

 Here are some tips for using Voice Control.
-Voice Control is available on iPhone 3GS and later and iPod touch (3rd generation) and later.
+Voice Control is available on iPhone and iPod touch.

 Using the microphone